 What's more, if you have sensitive skin, it's a good idea to choose lighter-colored sheets, which are less dyed.
 That's because sensitive skin can react to dyes and fragrances in dark, bright, and vividly patterned sheets.

-The experts at Wirecutter, the New York Times product review site, also note that brightly colored or patterned sheets can be harder to keep looking nice than white sheets.
-Not only are stains more difficult to remove (because you can’t use bleach), but popular benzoyl peroxide acne treatments can bleach the fabric, messing up the color or pattern of your sheets.
+Brightly colored or patterned sheets can also be harder to keep looking nice than white sheets.
+Not only are stains more difficult to remove (because you can't use bleach), but popular benzoyl peroxide acne treatments can bleach the fabric, messing up the color or pattern of your sheets.

 How much should I spend on sheets?

-Per Wirecutter, long-staple cotton is one of the highest-quality options, as it’s a breathable and durable material.
-Wirecutter notes that quality percale cotton sheets cost between $50 and $150 for a queen set.
-Quality sateen cotton sheets are also in the $50-$150 range.
-(Here’s a primer on the differences between percale vs. sateen.)
+Long-staple cotton is one of the highest-quality options, as it's a breathable and durable material.
+High-quality percale cotton sheets cost between $100-$200 for a queen set.
+High-quality sateen cotton sheets are in the $100-$250 range.
+(Here's a primer on the differences between percale vs. sateen.)

 Keep in mind that organic cotton sheets will cost you slightly more than regular cotton sheets.
 That's because organic cotton is more expensive to grow, harvest, and manufacture.
 Organic cotton sheets usually cost 20%-30% more than conventional cotton sheets.

-Linen, another sheet material Wirecutter recommends, is on the higher end of the price spectrum.
+Linen, meanwhile, is on the higher end of the price spectrum.
 Good-quality linen sheets cost anywhere from $200-$400 for a queen set (and sometimes even more).

 On a budget?
-According to Wirecutter, sheets priced $50 or less for a queen set are often poorly made and feel rough against your skin.
-Wirecutter recommends choosing sateen over percale in this price range because it’s typically softer—although cheap sateen sheets still won’t last you as long as high-quality ones would.
+Sheets priced at $50 or less for a queen set are often poorly made and feel rough against your skin.
+Choose sateen over percale in this price range because it's typically softer—although cheap sateen sheets still won't last you as long as high-quality ones would.